cleinias/inC/Working-Notes-and-Progress.md

 Pbind's 'play' method creates an event and plays according to an event prototype:

 - using a default SynthDef, and
-- passing to the SynthDef all the *indentically named* _patterns_ passed to the PBind itself (but see caveats in docs)
+- passing to the SynthDef all the *indentically named* _keys_ passed to the PBind itself (but see caveats in docs)
 - to change instruments, you define an appropriate SynthDef and then pass its symbol to the PBind with the `\instrument` key.

 Example from the docs: